Vegan Fish Fingers breaded in crispy crunchy polenta and King Oyster Mushroom scallops infused with garlic and nori.

 Nori, also known as laver is an edible seaweed.
 It’s been credited to health and long life in Asian cultures.

-Vegan Fish Fingers is vegan seafood and gluten-free.
+These Fish Fingers are vegan seafood and gluten-free.

 - 400ml vegetable stock (made with filtered water)